Eddie-Larsson/AI18/README.md

 # AI18
-Code for course in AI, contains some search algorithms.
+Code for course DT015A in AI.